-Track A includes a 12 month clinical internship program.
-Clinical Internships will take place from January through December.
-The didactic online courses begin in the fall semester prior to starting clinical internship training.
+Track A (full-time) includes a 12 month clinical internship program that takes place place from January through December.
+For Track A (part-time) the clinical internship program starts in May and ends in December of the following year.
 This Master of Science program not only delivers the core medical dosimetry curriculum, it also offers advanced professional and research coursework that prepares graduates for future advancement in the profession.
 Upon graduation, the student is considered a Route 1 exam applicant by the MDCB.
 This program adheres to all JRCERT accreditation standards.

-- Applicant must have an earned baccalaureate degree.
-(A degree in radiation therapy, physics, radiologic sciences, math, computers, or other areas approved by the program.)
+- Applicants must have earned a baccalaureate degree.
+(A degree in biology, chemistry, computer science, mathematics, physics, radiation therapy, radiologic sciences, or other areas approved by the program.)

 |Pre-Calculus; or College Algebra + Trigonometry; or equivalent||3-4|